CLASSICAL LOST AND FOUND

 Originally it had the subtitle "Negro Symphony," which Florence later dropped probably thinking it gave the music misleading programmatic connotations.
 In four movements lasting almost forty minutes, the opening one is in sonata form with memorable ideas based on pentatonic melodies and syncopated rhythms typically found in Afro-American folk music.
 There's no denying this is just a hop and a skip away from Dvorák's (1841-1904) New World Symphony (No. 9, 1893), but with music as elegant and appealing as this, who cares!

-The A-B-A slow movement begins with a moving hymn tune of Price's own design played by the brass, alternated with a lovely countermelody in the strings.
-These undergo a chromatically colorful development in "B." Then "A" returns, this time with tubular chimes and celesta mimicking distant church bells, to close the movement reverentially.
-The spirits of Dvorák (1841-1904), Delius (1862-1934) and Ketèlbey (1875-1959) float about throughout.
+The A-B-A slow movement begins with a moving, brass hymn tune of Price's own design that adjoins a lovely countermelody played by the strings.
+These undergo a chromatically colorful development in "B", and then "A" returns.
+But this time around chimes and celesta mimick distant church bells, invoking memories of Delius' (1862-1934) Florida Suite (1887-9) and Ketèlbey's (1875-1959) Bells across the Meadows (1921).
+Then the movement closes reverentially.

-The latter features a scurrying three-against-two recurring tune that concludes this loveable work with all the whimsicality of Respighi's (1879-1936) ballet La boutique fantasque (The Fantastic Toy Shop; after Rossini, 1918).
+That said, the former is another infectious offering with hints of fiddles and banjos as well as some antic slide whistle effects, all guaranteed to leave you smiling.
+On the other hand, the latter features a scurrying, three-against-two, recurring tune that concludes this loveable work with all the whimsicality of Respighi's (1879-1936) ballet La boutique fantasque (The Fantastic Toy Shop; after Rossini, 1918).
 Along with her concerto, Price's symphony makes this release one of the year's "best finds" to date.

 Up-and-coming pianist Karen Walwyn gives a magnificent account of the concerto, displaying her considerable technical skills in virtuosic passages, and a sense of restraint and sensitivity in the more subdued ones.
 She's given fine support by the New Black Music Repertory Ensemble of Columbia College, Chicago under Leslie B. Dunner.